eduvpn/documentation/PROFILE_CONFIG.md

 need to be available to be claimed by OpenVPN and can't be shared by a DNS server or web server.

-If you run [Multi Instance](MULTI_INSTANCE.md) or [Multi Profile](MULTI_PROFILE.md) you MUST either choose a unique `listen` address per profile if you want to use the same ports, which means you cannot use the special address `::` and thus lose the IPv4+IPv6 connectivity option, or use different ports.
+If you run [Multi Profile](MULTI_PROFILE.md) you MUST either choose a unique `listen` address per profile if you want to use the same ports, which means you cannot use the special address `::` and thus lose the IPv4+IPv6 connectivity option, or use different ports.

 The first profile can use `udp/1194` and `tcp/1194`, the second one can use `udp/1195` and `tcp/1195` for example.